WalrusNetwork/markdown-content/other/tos/en.md

 #### CONTACT US

-In order to resolve a complaint regarding the Site or to receive further information regarding the use of the Site, please email us at [support@walrus.network](mailto:support@walrus.network) or [legal@walrus.network](mailto:legal@walrus.network).
+In order to resolve a complaint regarding the Site or to receive further information regarding the use of the Site, please email us at [support@walrus.gg](mailto:support@walrus.gg) or [legal@walrus.gg](mailto:legal@walrus.gg).